|

 ·

-There is a $200.00
+There is a $265.00 annual sanctioning

-multiple events during the year.
+events during the year.
+The Club President or a

 ·

-The Club establishes the
+The Club establishes the amount of the

-amount of the entry fee for each of their events.
+entry fee for each of their events.
 EXCA shall receive

-need to charge an entry fee of $50.00 per rider, EXCA suggests that you
+$50.00 per rider, EXCA suggests that you charge $60.00

-charge $60.00 per rider to cover your expenses and pay EXCA the $10.00
+per rider to cover your expenses and pay EXCA the $10.00

-per rider fee.
-It is the Club’s decision how you use the remaining
+per rider administration fee.
+It is the Club’s decision

-$50.00, however EXCA recommends that after expenses, 50% of the money
+recommends that after expenses, 50% of the money goes to

-goes to contestants in payback or prizes for all Divisions with the
+riders in payback or prizes for all Divisions with the

-exception of the Pro Division which should receive a higher percentage
+exception of the Pro Division which should receive a

 ·

-Should a Club choose to
+Should a Club choose to give a buckle

-give a buckle with the EXCA logo, or use the verbiage Extreme Cowboy
+with the EXCA logo, or use the verbiage Extreme Cowboy

-Association or Extreme Cowboy Race on the buckle the Club must
+Association or Extreme Cowboy Race on the buckle the

 ·

-Following the EXCA Event,
+Following the EXCA Event, the Club

-P.O.
-Box 50, Bluff Dale, TX.
+Bluff Dale, TX.
 76433.
-All fees are to be mailed to The
+All fees are to be mailed to the

 EXCA office in Bluff Dale.
+Any score sheets not

 4.